 TRACY WELLER (FOUNDER & ARTISTIC DIRECTOR)

 Tracy Weller is an actress, writer, and Founder/Artistic Director of theatre company Mason Holdings.
 She has performed throughout New York City and abroad in Germany, South Korea and Italy.
-Some NYC credits include: Jarring (writer/performer, play and short film, Finalist, Blow-Up International Arthouse Film Festival); Holiday House: Christmas Bends (writer/performer, featured in the New York Times, Design Live and Chance Magazine); Consumption (by Devin Burnam, conceived/developed by Mason Holdings); Most Sincerely, Edward Albee (writer/performer, Women in Theatre Festival); Love & Death Traveling Circus (by Devin Burnam, Women in Theatre Festival), and Found (featuring the artwork of Mikel Glass, in partnership with The Cell Theatre).
+Her work has been featured in The New York Times, Design Live, and Chance Magazine, as well as on WNYC and Gothamist.
+Some NYC credits include: Hart Island (writer/performer), Jarring (writer/performer, play and short film, Finalist, Blow-Up International Arthouse Film Festival); Holiday House: Christmas Bends (writer/performer); Consumption (by Devin Burnam, conceived/developed by Mason Holdings); Most Sincerely, Edward Albee (writer/performer, Women in Theatre Festival); Love & Death Traveling Circus (by Devin Burnam, Women in Theatre Festival), and Found (featuring the artwork of Mikel Glass, in partnership with The Cell Theatre).
 She is the creator and curator of Mason Holdings’ Unseen & Unheard, a monthly play reading series for innovative writers working outside the bounds of commercial theatre (producing over twenty-five playwrights in three years), and writer/producer of The Mason Holdings Radio Hour (an experiential podcast in the spirit of old-fashioned radio), featuring The Lost Diaries of Elena Hoyos.
-In development: The Old Folks Home for Aging Puppets.
+In development: Small Acts of Daring Invention.
 Tracy received her MFA from Columbia University, with additional training from Anne Bogart and SITI Company.
-Trained as a classical ballet dancer, she has additional experience in flamenco, modern, mime, and biomechanics. https://tracyweller.land
+Trained as a classical ballet dancer, she has additional experience in flamenco, modern, mime, and biomechanics. email@example.com https://tracyweller.land

 KRISTJAN THOR (DIRECTOR)